wit0k/dw/README.md

 * Changed the display of -h param groups
 * No need to specify -i urls.txr (if urls.txt exist)
 * Check_args function adjustment

+Ver.
+0.2.7:

+* FIX: _urls variable was not properly cleared, hence duplicating output HREFs
+* FIX: If -gl, -rl, -r does not find any hrefs, the input URL will be added to HREFs list